zasasamar2129/zpotify1/README.md

 [![Demo Bot](https://img.shields.io/badge/Try%20it%20out-%40z_downloadbot-blue?style=for-the-badge&logo=telegram)](https://t.me/z_downloadbot)

 ## 🌟 About
 ZPOTIFY is a powerful and open-source Spotify downloader bot designed for Telegram.
-It offers an easy and efficient way to download your favorite tracks from Spotify with additional features planned for continuous improvement.
-While inspired by [@NeedMusicRobot](https://github.com/rozari0/NeedMusicRobot), ZPOTIFY is a completely independent project with unique features.
+It offers an easy and efficient way to download your favorite tracks from Spotify with additional features planned for continuous improvement.ZPOTIFY is a completely independent project with unique features.

 ---